gintrator/Beaker/README.md

 To call this endpoint, put something like this in your browser: `http://localhost:5000/person/bob/23?a=z&z=a`

 A response with the text `Hello my name is bob and I am 23 years old.` will be returned.
-Additionally, with the function `person`, the dict req.args will looks like this: `{'a': 'z', 'z': 'a'}`.
+Additionally, within the function `person`, the dict req.args will look like this: `{'a': 'z', 'z': 'a'}`.

 To serve this app, run the following.